AryamanIIT20/Medical_Image_Analysis_Term_Project/README.md

+#### Corrections:
+1. Symbol for space of Reals
+2. Channels first instead if channels last

 ### Medical_Image_Analysis_Term_Project <br>
 ### Spring Semester 2024
 Python Implementation of U-Net and scSE (spatial and channel squeeze and excitation) block <br>